 Almost every senior HR leader I’ve spoken with has a story that starts with “we saw the signs six months ago but didn’t say anything.”
 Those are the situations that later turn into formal performance cases or surprise resignations.

-If you want to move from one-off fixes to a more continuous, structured way of spotting and addressing these patterns, this guide on modern performance management strategies is a great next step.
+To move from one-off fixes to a more consistent, structured approach, check out this guide on modern performance management strategies.

 2. Timing feedback for maximum impact